jia2zhang/weather-reminder/README.md

 ## Create an .env file to store personal credentials, such as API Key

-Place your secret API key in the '.env' file:
+On VS Code, place your secret API key in the '.env' file:
 ```sh
 OpenWeatherMap_API_KEY="abc123"
 ```